kaushlendraghosh/DelAssignment/README.md

 ## Architecture Overview

 The app follows a pretty standard client-server architecture.
 The React frontend (served by Vite on port 5173) communicates with the Express backend (port 8000) through REST API calls.
 The backend handles all the business logic — CRUD operations for projects and tasks, input validation with Joi, and the AI summarization feature.
-Data is persisted in PostgreSQL using Sequelize as the ORM, and the AI summary feature calls the OpenAI API to generate project progress reports based on task data.
+Data is persisted in PostgreSQL using Sequelize as the ORM, and the AI summary feature calls the Gemini API to generate project progress reports based on task data.
 ---

 ## Folder Structure